Abstract

 Rationale

 Node Operator performance was ommitted from the selection criteria due to the necessity to comprehensively address this topic independently from the unique circumstances where withdrawal initiated exits are enacted.
-Other means, such as Node Operator defined commission were ommitted to maintain simplicity and ensure clarity of messaging for the chosen selection criteria.
+Other means, such as Node Operator defined commission, staked RPL exposure, or megapool size were ommitted to maintain simplicity.

 Security Considerations